|Home||Products||Education||Your Physical Health||Learning Disorders||Neuro-Development||Bookstore|

-DORE uses balance exercises similar to those utilized by physical rehabilitation therapists.
-The number and types of exercises DORE specialists will prescribe will depend on the results from their assessment from a Balance Machine.
-They almost always use a wobble board (e.g., Wobble Deck, Isokinetics Balance Board, JFit Balance Board).
+The Learning Breakthrough Program uses balance exercises similar to those utilized by physical rehabilitation therapists.
+The number and types of exercises Learning Breakthrough specialists will prescribe will depend on the results from their assessment from a Balance Machine.
+They use the Belgau Balance Board.
+Others will use other balance equipment (e.g., PUREFI Maze Balance Board, Whirly Board Spinning Balance Board, JFit Balance Board).
 Structure of Intellect (SOI) integrates balance in their remediation as well.
-SOI tend to use a different kind of balance board (e.g., Belgau Balance Board, Balance Board) as their main component to their balance work.
+SOI tends to use a different kind of balance board (e.g., Belgau Balance Board, Balance Board) as their main component to their balance work.
 There are many resources for balance exercises from everything from tai chi balance exercises tai chi balance exercises to recreational balance (e.g., skate boards, snow boards) to physical rehab balance exercises.
 Balance exercises in and of itself is a worthy of time spent to improve.
 If you watch individuals doing yoga and balance, you will realized that most of us can improve our sense of balance.
 In overcoming brain injury, learning disorders, and pervasive developmental problems, we want to incorporate other lacking abilities into the balance exercise.
 This will help speed up the development of pathways to improve specific functioning (visual functioning, reading ability, math ability, memory).
 For example, if the goal is to improve memory and you are working on a memory exercise, combine that exercise with balance work.
 Do both exercises simultaneously.
 First work on one exercise without the other until a certain level of proficiency has been achieved, work on the balance exercise until some proficiency has been achieved and then combine the two together.
 Some balance exercises are easier than others to incorporate or fold into another neuro-developmental exercise.
 As mentioned above, use balance exercises combined with visual processing exercises to improve reading ability.

 Below are some of our favorite balance exercises: